emresha/fastapi-todolist/README.md

 again redirected back to "/", where you will have your tasks!
 Your session lasts exactly 3600 seconds === 1 hour.
 After that you will be asked to log in.<br> To add a task you simply click on a button on the right bottom corner (which is a plus sign) and write in a title and a description and then press "Add".<br>
-Now you have your first task, and you can mark it as complete using the "Mark As Complete" button.
+Now you have your first task, and you can mark it as complete using the "Mark As Done" button.
+Complete tasks can be once again marked as incomplete using the "Mark As Undone" button.
 <br>You can log out using the button in the bottom left corner.<br>
 <br>That's basically it.
-## What was used
+## What Was Used
 - `Python 3.10`;
 - `SQLite`;
 - `SQL` requests;